library(demografr)

 models <- list(abcX, abcY, abcZ)

-If we print out the result, we get a quick summary with confusion matrices and other information:
+If we print out the result, we get a quick summary of the resulting confusion matrices and other diagnostic information:

 #> Confusion matrix based on 100 samples for each model.